Quwo County

 Quwo County (曲沃县 (Qǔwò Xiàn)) is a county under the administration of Linfen city, in southern Shanxi Province, China.
 The county has spans an area of 437 square kilometers, and has a population of 230,000 as of 2013.

 History

 From 745 to 677 BC Quwo was a state that broke off from the State of Jin.
-Quwo County was first set up in 487 CE under the Northern Wei Empire.
+Quwo County was first set up in 487 CE under the Northern Wei Empire during the Northern dynasties era.
 Since then, the county has not changed its name.

 Administrative divisions

 Quwo County is divided into five towns and two townships: Lechang, Shicun, Qucun, Gaoxian, Licun, Beidong Township, and Yangtan Township.
 The county's government is located within Lechang.